josegarciav/josegarciav.github.io/_pages/cv.md

   * [Invisible Technologies](https://www.invisible.co/)
   * Duties include:
     * Feed a reinforcement learning from human feedback (RLHF) pipeline to improve a language model in a multitude of knowledge domains, including math and programming.
-    * Cooperate in training a reward model (RM) to evaluate another AI in a self-play mechanism, guiding the main AI towards more accurate and effective performance through iterative feedback.

 * 2023-2024: Data Scientist, Promo
   * [AB InBev](https://www.ab-inbev.com/)